Hands on with Microsoft's Story Remix, the new tool to make your photos pop

-Microsoft’s Story Remix is what happens when someone who suffered through too many dull slideshows of vacation photos thinks about what they could do better.
+Microsoft’s Story Remix for Windows 10 is what happens when someone who suffered through too many dull slideshows of vacation photos thinks about what they could do better—a lot better.
+Try virtual dragons!

+“Story Remix update will be in the Store when RS3 is public.
+You’ll be able to do the tracking fireballs, etc. that we promised,” Pratley tweeted.

 Arriving with the Windows 10 Fall Creators Update, Story Remix allows you to stitch together photos into “stories” with music, inking, transitions, and even make-believe 3D objects to liven them up—or Story Remix might just do it for you automatically.
 Custom music supplied by Microsoft’s Groove Music service syncs to the transitions, and you have total control over filters, transitions, and more.

 The Story Mix app is actually a function of the Windows 10 Photos app.
-Supposedly, it’s available in Build 16193 of the Windows 10 Insider program, released just hours after Story Mix was formally announced Thursday at Microsoft’s Build conference.
-(If you can’t get it, you’re not alone; others, including me, still haven’t received it, so I conducted an intensive hands-on at a demo station.)
+Supposedly, it’s available in Build 16193 of the Windows 10 Insider Program, released just hours after Story Mix was formally announced at Microsoft’s Build conference.

-Unfortunately, several of the app’s coolest features aren’t actually available yet, even to members of the Insiders program.
-These include the ability to add 3D objects to a scene, which will arrive in a future update, I’m told.
+Unfortunately, several of the app’s coolest features aren’t actually available yet, even to members of the Insider Program.
+These include that important ability to add 3D objects to a scene.

 Starting out

-Note: Update: An earlier version of this story noted that one of the best features of Story Remix—adding 3D objects to an existing video or image—had been delayed.
-But Chris Pratley, the corporate vice president in charge of Windows 10’s Photos, Videos, and Story Remix, confirmed that that feature will ship at the same time as the Windows 10 Fall Creators Update as an updated app.
-This story was updated at 10:37 AM on August 17 with confirmation from Microsoft that the 3D object functionality will be in Story Remix.